Monday, 6 January 2014

 At the Little Hours the antiphons from Lauds are sung with the festal psalms.
 At Prime (Pss.
 53, 118i & 118ii), in the short responsory, a versicle Qui apparuisti hodie is sung today and during the Octave, the short lesson is Omnes de Saba.
 The Doxology Jesu, tibi sit gloria, Qui apparuisti gentibus etc is sung at the hymns of the Little Hours.

 Mass is sung after Terce.
 The Mass, Ecce advenit, is proper.
-The Gloria and Credo are sung.
-The preface and communicantes in the Canon are proper to the feast.
+The Gloria is sung and, traditionally after the Gospel the Announcement of Moveable Feasts is sung.
+The Creed is sung and the preface and communicantes in the Canon are proper to the feast.

 At Vespers the antiphons Ante luciferum genitus etc are sung with psalms 109, 110, 11, 112 & 113.
 The Office hymn is Crudelis Herodes Deum.
 The antiphon on the Magnificat is Tribus miraculis.

 In the 'liturgical books of 1962' the only textual changes today are the abolition of the Doxology in honour of the Epiphany at the hymns of the Little Hours and the duplication of antiphons at the same.
-The Octave and, as noted yesterday, Vigil have been stripped from the feast.
+The Octave and Vigil have been stripped from the feast.